Joerell/RAG-chain/README.md

 PINECONE_API_KEY = "..."
 ```

-## Make sure to upload your PDF file you want to embed within the same directory of the project.
+## Make sure to store your PDF file that you want to embed within the same directory of the project.

 ### That's all thank you. :)